Finance and Administration

 Signature by an officer with delegated contract authority constitutes the official University final approval of the contract.
 This signature may be obtained either before or after signatures by other parties to the agreement.
 If any party seeks to make changes to a previously-signed contract, all signers of the contract must initial such changes.

 Only those with delegated contract authority originating with the Board of Regents may sign agreements for and on behalf of the University.
 See 10.10.
 The Board of Regents by resolution has delegated certain contract authority to the President.
-The President has delegated in writing specific parts of that authority to the Vice President for Business and Finance and other specifically named University officials.
+The President has delegated in writing specific parts of that authority to the Vice President for Finance and Administration and other specifically named University officials.
 NOTE: Certain contracts require the approval of the Board of Regents, e.g., construction contracts over $500,000.

 The proposing department is responsible for the contract performance.
 Likewise, any obligations indicated in the contract remain with the unit, department, or college requesting the relationship or transaction.
 As such, during the administrative review the approving dean or director should carefully review the agreement for commitments the department will be required to provide or elicit from other parties.